 Priya Kirpalani, Psy.D., CGP, first joined the FIU CAPS staff in Fall 2010 as a postdoctoral fellow and then worked to spearhead both the Group Therapy and Body Acceptance Programs at CAPS.
 Dr. Kirpalani transitioned into her current role of Training Director after one year as Assistant Training Director.
 Dr. Kirpalani earned her Psy.D. in Clinical Psychology from Nova Southeastern University.
 Formerly, she obtained her M.S. in Clinical Psychology at Nova Southeastern University and her B.S. in Neuroscience/Psychobiology at the University of Miami.
-Following her pre-doctoral internship training at Louisiana State University and the Eastern Louisiana Mental Health System, she completed a post-doctoral fellowship at FIU CAPS.
-As a University Psychologist, Dr. Kirpalani enjoys working with clients who experience eating and body image concerns, identity struggles, and relational difficulties.
-Dr. Kirpalani also works part-time in private practice and is a Certified Group Psychotherapist.
+Following her predoctoral internship training at Louisiana State University and the Eastern Louisiana Mental Health System, she completed a postdoctoral fellowship at FIU CAPS.
+As a University Psychologist, Dr. Kirpalani enjoys working with clients who experience eating and body image concerns, identity struggles, relational difficulties, and cultural concerns.
+She uses an integrative treatment approach, primarily utilizing TLDP, CBT, and expressive arts.
+Dr. Kirpalani's approach to supervision is informed by developmental and competency-based supervision models.
+Strengths-focused, she also draws on use of the parallel process to foster growth and change in supervisees.
+Dr. Kirpalani also is a Certified Group Psychotherapist.